Micky Dolenz: Solo work and further Monkees reunions

 In 2009, Dolenz signed a deal to record an album of the classic songs of Carole King, titled King for a Day.
 The album (released on Gigitone Records) was produced by Jeffrey Foskett, who has worked extensively with Brian Wilson and played on Wilson's 2004 Grammy-winning Brian Wilson Presents Smile.
 King's songs "Pleasant Valley Sunday", "Sometime in the Morning", and "Porpoise Song" (Theme from Head) have emerged as signature songs from the Monkees.
 As of February 2010, he was appearing on stage in London in Hairspray with Michael Ball.
 The show also went on tour and had a successful run in Dublin, Ireland, during November 2010.
 In 2011, he rejoined Tork and Jones for An Evening with The Monkees: The 45th Anniversary Tour.

 After Jones' sudden death in February 2012, Dolenz and Tork reunited with Michael Nesmith for a 12-concert tour of the United States as a tribute.
 The three remaining Monkees toured again in 2013 and 2014 and Dolenz toured as a duo with Tork in 2015 and 2016.

 Following Tork's death in 2019, Dolenz toured with Nesmith as "The Mike and Micky Show" in 2018 and 2019.
 On May 4, 2021, Dolenz and Nesmith announced "The Monkees Farewell Tour" which was the last for the group.
 The tour consisted of 40 US dates from September to November.
-The final show was held on November 14, 2021, at the Greek Theatre in Los Angeles, California.
+The final show was held on November 14, 2021, at the Greek Theatre in Los Angeles.

 On May 21, 2021, Dolenz released a solo album, Dolenz Sings Nesmith, featuring songs written by Nesmith and produced by Christian Nesmith.

+On November 3, 2023 Dolenz released an EP of R.E.M. cover songs.